dougbertwashere/lal/README.md

-# lal
+# lal-ansible
-Dockerfile for lunch and learn
+Dockerfile for lunch and learn to show simple use of ansible for Hughes development use ansible, docker and portainer are shown

 On host: